Frosted Fire Single-poem Competition 2022

-Two triage judges, Janet Lees and Samantha DeFlitch, will each read half of the entries.
-They will jointly form a longlist of contenders for the prizes.
+Two triage judges, Janet Lees and Samantha DeFlitch, each read half of the entries.
+They jointly formed a longlist of contenders for the prizes.
 Janet won the Frosted Fire First Pamphlet Award in 2019, and Samantha was a prizewinner in last year’s single-poem competition from Frosted Fire.

 The final list of prize winners and highly commended poets will be decided by leading judge Ben Ray.
 A great communicator, Ben will write an adjudication showing why the prizewinning poems deserve their accolade.
 This will, no doubt, be interesting reading, as was his adjudication for the first Frosted Fire single-poem competition in 2020.

 All entries presented to the judges are anonymous.
-The competition’s administrator, Annie Ellis, will not be able to identify the successful poets until all the judging is complete and the database of entrants is unlocked.
+The competition’s administrator, Annie Ellis, does not learn of the successful poems’ authors until the database of entrants is unlocked after judging.